ozbillwang/terraform-aws-lambda/README.md

 # terraform-aws-lambda

-This Terraform module creates an AWS Lambda function
+This Terraform module creates an AWS Lambda function with pre-build zip package file on s3 bucket.

 ## Notes